Skip to main content

 Is Octopus still the best EV tariff now rivals have caught up?

 For a long time, the easy EV tariff answer was to look at Octopus Go or Intelligent Octopus Go first.
 That is still a reasonable instinct, but the 2026 market is much tighter than it used to be.
-E.ON, EDF, British Gas and OVO now all have offers that can look strong from the headline rate alone.
+E.ON, EDF, British Gas, OVO and ScottishPower now all have EV offers that can look strong from the headline rate alone.

 That does not mean every rival works in the same way.
 Some tariffs give the whole home a fixed overnight cheap period.
 Some add smart scheduling.
 Some are closer to an EV charging plan or bill-credit product layered on top of a normal home tariff.
 If you compare them as if they are all the same product, the cheapest-looking one can be misleading.

-Supplier pages were checked on 7 May 2026.
+Supplier pages were rechecked on 19 June 2026.
 EV tariff rates and standing charges can vary by postcode, region, meter setup and payment method, so this guide avoids fixing those rates in the article.
-Use the supplier links as the final price check before switching.
+Use the supplier links as the final price and eligibility check before switching.

 What Octopus still does well